Condoleezza Rice

 Website:http://history.state.gov/departmenthistory/people/rice-condoleezza

 Rice was born on November 14, 1954, in Birmingham, Alabama.
 She earned her bachelor's degree in political science from the University of Denver in 1974, her master's degree in political science from the University of Notre Dame in 1975, and her Ph.D. in political science from the Graduate School of International Studies at the University of Denver in 1981.
-After graduation, she accepted a position as a professor of political science at Stanford University.
+She has been on the Stanford faculty as a professor of political science since 1981.

 Photo from http://www.gsb.stanford.edu/faculty-research/faculty/condoleezza-rice.